 Macross: Do You Remember Love?

-Based on the beloved 1984 anime film, Macross: Do You Remember Love? brings the franchise’s iconic dogfights and transforming mecha to the PlayStation with impressive fidelity.
-Players step into the cockpit of the VF-1 Valkyrie as pilot Hikaru Ichijyo, engaging in side-scrolling shootouts against swarms of Zentradi enemies in deep space and atmospheric combat zones.
+Based on the beloved 1984 anime film, Macross: Do You Remember Love? brings the spectacle and drama of battling the Zentradi armada to the PlayStation with impressive fidelity.
+Players step into the cockpit of the VF-1 Valkyrie as pilot Hikaru Ichijyo, engaging in side-scrolling shootouts in deep space and atmospheric combat zones.
+The game is packed with gorgeous sprite work and cutscenes that faithfully recreate the film’s most memorable moments.
+The soundtrack is, of course, legendary, featuring those classic tunes that define the series.

 70’s Robot Anime Geppy-X

-70’s Robot Anime Geppy-X is a unique giant robot-themed shooter that captures the spirit of classic 70s robot anime with its retro aesthetic and over-the-top action.
+70’s Robot Anime Geppy-X is a full-blown theatrical experience that captures the spirit of classic ’70s robot anime with its retro aesthetic and over-the-top action.
+You control Geppy-X, battling waves of enemy mechs.
+As you defeat enemies, this gauge fills, allowing you to unleash devastating special attacks like the obligatory “Geppy Beam” or a screen-cleaning “Final Geppy Attack.”
 From the opening credits to fake commercial breaks and next-episode previews, this horizontal shooter fully commits to its retro anime aesthetic.
-Think Mazinger Z meets Gradius — but way more over-the-top.
+It’s a game made by fans, for fans, of a very specific era.

 Sonic Wings Special